 Nick Bond: Why exactly do they think masked wrestlers can’t get over in the US?I mean, for someone like El Generico, I totally get it.
 He’s a tall, very handsome white Canadian.
 The gimmick is borderline offensive.
-But the idea that kids wouldn’t get behind a masked hero?
+But the idea what kids wouldn’t get behind a masked hero?

 Nick Bond: Batman?

 Daron Jackson: It’s a terrible idea.
 But I have to say, i never actually considered that Generico might be offensive